Kong/kubernetes-ingress-controller/README.md

 You now have set up Kong as your Ingress controller and all Ingress resources in your Kubernetes Cluster will be satisfied.

-Please refer our [deployment documentation][deployment-doc] for a detailed  introduction to Kong Ingress Controller and Ingress spec.
+Please refer to our [deployment documentation][deployment-doc] for a detailed introduction to Kong Ingress Controller and Ingress spec.

 ## Seeking help